awesome-pro/neon-website/content/docs/guides/time-travel-assist.md

 ### Include project ID for multiple projects

-If you are working with multiple Neon projects, specify the project ID to target the correct project:
+If you are working with multiple Unique projects, specify the project ID to target the correct project:

 ```bash
 neon connection-string <branch>@<timestamp|LSN> --project-id <project id>